7 Top Drag & Drop Page Builder Plugins for WordPress

 First Impressions

-The interface is also not technically drag and drop, more click and select.
-And seems to be a little bit harder to get into than the others have been.
+The interface is also not technically drag and drop; more click and select.
+And it seems to be a little bit harder to get into than the others have been.

 Interface

-You have two options for the interface, either a straight up, backend builder, where you are assembling squares and playing guessing games as to what the final site will look like, or you can do a split screen view with live preview of the same box array on the left.
+You have two options for the interface, either a straight-up backend builder where you are assembling squares and playing guessing games as to what the final site will look like, or you can do a split-screen view with a live preview of the same box array on the left.

-As mentioned in the first impressions, it’s not technically drag and drop, it’s more like point, click, select and edit.
+As mentioned in the first impressions, it’s not technically drag-and-drop; it’s more like a point, click, select, and edit tool.
 Although it’s technically not too much more time consuming, it’s somehow a less satisfying mechanic for working with.

-The interface is simplistic, which tere are some people who will greatly appreciate.
-It is meant to be a simply page builder and it doesn’t try to be more than that.
+The interface is simplistic, which some people will greatly appreciate.
+It is meant to be a simple page builder and it doesn’t try to be more than that.

 Pros